First off, I’m frustrated! Frustrated with putting a lot of effort into blogging and not having anything to show for it.

-I know, I know, just because I’m a project manager doesn’t mean I’m a tech head.
-At least started out that way.
+I know, I know, just because I’m in IT doesn’t mean I’m a tech head.
+At least it started out that way.
 I’ve written code on the mainframe (yea I’m older), created client/server applications, heck I even taught myself PHP because I was bored.
 So bored in fact, I created my own social network.
 But that’s a whole other story.

 Back to this blogging thing.